jonathan-vella/architecting-for-success/102-Azure-Landing-Zones/docs/contoso-alz-customer-scenario.md

 - Their infrastructure includes a mix of Windows and Linux servers, some of which run legacy applications.
 - Workloads are hosted on VMware vSphere, with primary sites in Athens (Production DC) and Thessaloniki (Disaster Recovery DC).
 - The environment consists of approximately 75 VMs for production, fewer than 20 for development and testing, and around 20TB of data from various sources.
-- Several VMs run SAP HANA, utilizing a total of 4TB of RAM and 100TB of storage.
+- Some VMs run SAP HANA, utilizing a total of 4TB of RAM and 100TB of storage.
 The SAP landscape includes primary and secondary application servers, primary and secondary database servers, and a file server, all of which are critical and require high availability and disaster recovery.
 - A site-to-site (S2S) connection links the on-premises DC in Athens to Azure.
 - A payment service, compliant with PCI-DSS, is hosted on Azure VMs.
 - The CRM system, used by both SAP and the payment service, runs on SQL Server 2019 Enterprise Edition.
 There have been ongoing performance issues between the payment service and the CRM system.